What is Bitfinex Pay?

 - Your customers will be redirected back to your website upon successful payment

 Note that customers making payments do not have to be Bitfinex users.
-If your customer is a Bitfinex user, it will be considered an internal transfer within Bitfinex, the transaction will not be broadcasted on the blockchain and will therefore also be faster than on-chain transactions.
+If your customer is a Bitfinex user, they can login via the “Pay with Bitfinex” button and it will be considered an internal transfer within Bitfinex, the transaction will not be broadcast on the blockchain and will therefore also be faster than on-chain transactions.

 If your customer does not complete the payment before the countdown period, the invoice will be marked as “Expired” and the customer will need to create a new invoice.
 You can also customize the time for the payment countdown when you configure the authenticated API endpoints.